mrinalmohan/mrinalmohan/README.md

 - 💬 Ask me about **Android Development** , **Open Source Contributions** and **Internships**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 📫 Reach me at : **imrinalmohan@gmail.com**
-- ⚡ Fun fact: I love designing and travelling to explore new places.
+- ⚡ Fun fact: I love playing table tennis🏓
 - ❤️ Building a community to make an impact by training new generations on cutting edge \
 technologies to meet future requirements.</br>